 On August 27, 1896, George Flavell and Ramon Montez launched their homemade, fifteen-and-a-half-foot boat, the Panthon, from Green River, Wyoming.
-The two intended to raft the Green River across Wyoming and Utah, to the Colorado River, and on through the Grand Canyon ending in Yuma, AZ.
-The trip had only been made several times before, however on previous voyages, many of the major rapids in the Grand Canyon, including Lava Falls Rapid, were lined and portaged around.
+The two intended to make the first recreational rafting trip through Grand Canyon.
+They planned to begin by running the Green River across Wyoming and Utah, to the Colorado River, and on through the Grand Canyon ending in Yuma, AZ.
+Previous voyages lined and portaged many of the major rapids in the Grand Canyon, including Lava Falls Rapid.
 It wasn’t until George Flavell and Ramon Montez decided to embark on their own adventure, that Lava Falls was finally run.
 What’s even more remarkable, is that the crew and the Panthon made it through the entire trip without any major mishaps.

-George Flavell, who sometimes went by the names George Clark and Clark the Trapper, was a hunter and trapper who had settled in Yuma, AZ .
+George Flavell, who sometimes went by the names George Clark and Clark the Trapper, hunted and trapped while living in Yuma, AZ .
 After reading Robert Brewster Stanton’s inspiring story of rafting through the Grand Canyon in Scribner’s, he decided to traverse the Green and Colorado Rivers by boat himself.
-Although Flavell lacked whitewater boating experience, he was determined to see the beauty of the Colorado River drainage, through the Grand Canyon and experience the thrilling whitewater that would later make him into the legendary river runner, who was the first to run all of the Grand Canyon’s rapids except for one.
+Although Flavell lacked whitewater boating experience, he was determined to see the beauty of the Colorado River drainage, through the Grand Canyon and experience the thrilling whitewater that would later make him into the legendary river runner, who was the first to run many of Grand Canyon’s largest rapids.

 George Flavell enlisted the help of Ramon Montez for the expedition.
 In the journal Flavell kept, he described Montez as being a tenderfoot who lacked outdoor skill or knowledge.
-Montez was Hispanic and from San Fernando California, but little else is known about him.
+Little is known of Montez except his Hispanic descent and San Fernando California ties.
 Flavell did the rowing while on the expedition and Montez went along for the ride.

 Building Their Boat